Does Smoking Weed Cause Acne? Marijuana & Skincare

 If you partake in marijuana from time to time, then it can be a good idea to keep temptation out of your house.
 The next time you go grocery shopping, avoid unhealthy snacks.
 If you don’t have those Oreos that you love to snack on, then you won’t have to face the temptation of scarfing down an entire package.

 Smoking cigarettes has a negative impact on people’s skin, and it’s possible for marijuana to have a similar effect.
 Research indicates smoking tobacco increases the time it takes for pimples to heal and can even worsen inflammation.
+This can lead to some users switching over to vaping or just quitting upfront.

 Marijuana smoke could have a similar effect but again, more research is necessary.
 If you’re concerned about the smoke either way, then there are alternative ways of consuming marijuana, such as edibles.